qq1012510777/cuDFNsys/Manual/Manual.md

 ## 3. Data files
 By running `cuDFNsys_exe`, three `.h5` files are outputted, e.g., `Class_DFN.h5`, `Class_MESH.h5` and `Class_FLOW.h5`.

+One can open them to see DFN parameters.

 ## 4. Quickstart examples: write a main.cpp

 ## 5. How to re-run a DFN